KeilanKenny/KeilanKenny/README.md

 ## Introduction
-I am a Data Engineer for DBD International and a Data Science Graduate.
-I design, build and maintain Data Pipelines and Infrastructure, develop Power BI reports and apply Machine Learning models for predictive analysis.
-I also have experience applying Machine Learning algorithms for predictive analysis.
-I add my personal projects here on GitHub where I test and learn new skills.
+I am a Data Science Graduate working as a Lead Data Engineer at DBD International.
+I design, build and maintain data pipelines and infrastructure, develop Power BI reports and apply machine learning models to deliver predictive analysis.

+I add my personal projects to GitHub where I test and learn new skills.

 ## Tech Stack
 - **R, Python, SQL**